Herbert John Burgman: Trial

 On April 1, 1949, Burgman was arraigned on 69 counts of treason at the Washington U.S. District Court.
 On May 9, 1949, Judge Henry A. Schweinhaut ordered that a new mental examination should be made.
 This time, he was assessed as mentally competent and his trial began on October 11, 1949, with the original 69 counts of treason being reduced to 20.
-The prosecution relied on the many broadcasts featuring Burgman recorded by the Federal Communications Commission stationed in Silver Hill, Maryland to show his active participation in propaganda activities against the United States and eye witness evidence of him broadcasting for the enemy.
+The prosecution relied on the many broadcasts featuring Burgman recorded by the Federal Communications Commission stationed in Silver Hill, Maryland to show his active participation in propaganda activities against the United States and eyewitness evidence of him broadcasting for the enemy.
 He admitted broadcasting wartime propaganda for the Germans, but his defense contended that he was insane when doing so.
 It was also argued that he had made his broadcasts in fear of the Gestapo.
 Burgman suffered a heart attack during his trial and appeared in a wheelchair at some of the proceedings.
 He was convicted of 13 acts of treason on November 15, 1949.

 A motion for a new trial was denied on December 15, 1949, and five days later, on December 20, 1949, Judge Alexander Holtzoff sentenced Burgman to imprisonment for 6 to 20 years.

 On February 8, 1951, the use of electrical transcriptions of his wartime broadcasts in his treason trial was upheld by the U.S. Court of Appeals.